orkes-io/docs/docs/reference-docs/set-variable-task.md

       "name": "Read_Name",
       "taskReferenceName": "Read_Name",
       "inputParameters": {
-        "var_name" : "${workflow.variables.name}"
+        "var_name": "${workflow.variables.name}"
       },
       "type": "SIMPLE"
     }
   ],
   "restartable": true,
-  "ownerEmail":"abc@example.com",
+  "ownerEmail": "abc@example.com",
   "workflowStatusListenerEnabled": true,
   "schemaVersion": 2
 }
 ```

 In the above example, it can be seen that the task `Set_Name` is a Set Variable Task and
-the variable `name` is set to `Orkes` and later in the workflow it is referenced by
+the variable `name` is set to `Orkes` and later in the workflow, it is referenced by
 `"${workflow.variables.name}"` in another task.